Nuxfonics/nuxfonics/README.md

 ### 2. Acoustic Priority
 Spelling is **secondary** to sound, ie. words are spelt phonetically.

-- Words are encoded based on how they are spoken
+- Words are encoded based on how they are spoken.
-- This creates the stable, predictable spelling.
+- This creates the stable, predictable phonetic spelling.
-- Not based on historical or visual spelling
+- Not based on historical or visual spelling.

 ---

 ### 3. Deterministic Identity